EllisLab/PlayaMatrixImporter/README.md

 ## Other third-party add-on notes

 * If you have Publisher and Low Search installed, you'll need to regenerate Collections before editing entries.

+## Problems?

+If you run into anything, head on over to [the issues](https://github.com/EllisLab/PlayaMatrixImporter/issues) to see if a similar issue has been reported, or to submit a new one.